zhuy16/learning_notes/0_conda_MyFriend.md

 Anaconda3 comes with an anaconda navigator and provides a good GUI and an ecosystem of useful software, such as jupyter lab, jupyter notebook, vscode, pycharm etc. However, anaconda3 binary installation is big and doesn't provide an easy command-line access for me.
 I like to use a miniconda3 installation.

 To install that, I just download and unzip the miniconda3 at home directory and export the bin to PATH.

+**don't confuse anaconda/miniconda with bioconda.** bioconda is just a place/source/project there conda go to find packages.
+There are 3 most commonly used sources are default, conda-forge, and bioconda.
+These are equivalent to bioconductor, and CRAN in R world.

 Now I can create environments like this: